What Is 10 Percent Of 16000

 Spreadsheet Software

 Software like Microsoft Excel or Google Sheets can perform percentage calculations using formulas.
-For example, to find 10% of 16000 in Excel, you can enter the formula =0.1*16000 in a cell.
+Here's one way to look at it: to find 10% of 16000 in Excel, you can enter the formula =0.1*16000 in a cell.

 Online Percentage Calculators